sserrato/wdi_la_14_md_sheets/css/sass_cheatsheet.md

 ###Workflow
-You will probably have already done these steps when you start:
+You probably have already done these steps but if not, follow these when you start:

 * $ bundle → ensure all gems are installed
 * $ rake db:migrate →